Stage Fright (Only Fools and Horses): Synopsis

 That night, Del eventually makes it to the Starlight Rooms after being in court.
 Eric introduces Raquel, who starts singing "Crying".
 The audience are captivated, until Tony takes to the stage and sings along.
 Only then does it emerge why Tony only sings certain songs; he has a rhotacism, causing him to pronounce his Rs as Ws, making "Crying" sound like "Cwying".
 Del hastily escapes after the song is over, while Rodney applauds sympathetically.

 Back at Nelson Mandela House, Del is concerned about what Eugene will do to him, until a humiliated Raquel and a jovial Rodney both enter.
-Raquel reveals that she and Tony carried on with the performance, singing "Please Welease Me", "Congwatulations", and the "Gween Gween Gwass of Home", followed by a medley of "wock and woll".
+Raquel reveals that she and Tony carried on with the performance, singing "Please Welease Me", "Congwatulations", and the "Gween Gween Gwass of Home", Rodney then says it was followed by a medley of "wock and woll".

 Tony shows up for his money, and Del pays him, Raquel, and Rodney.
-Tony then talks about how his rhotacism has discriminated him, and although he is a talented singer, he can only sing songs without any Rs in them.
+Tony then talks about how his rhotacism has caused him to be discriminated against, and although he is a talented singer, he can only sing songs without any Rs in them.
 With that said, Tony gets paid (after hesitation from Del) and leaves, Del gets a phone call from Eugene, who says that his mother thought Raquel and Tony's performance was the funniest thing she had seen, and he wants to book Tony and Raquel on a five-week contract at the Starlight Rooms.
 Del tells Raquel, Rodney and Albert and then runs out to call Tony back from the balcony and tell him, "Hang about, Tony.
 I've got you some more bookings.
 Stick with me, son, I'll make you wich!"